 Exercise provides oxygen to muscles and also releases endorphins and stimulates our metabolism as well.

-In all these remedies after water, diet stand second in terms of importance.
+In all these remedies after water, diet stands second in terms of importance.

-Whatever you eat have direct effect on your menstrual cycles.
+Whatever you eat have a direct effect on your menstrual cycles.

 The three acids are eicosapentaenoic acid (EPA), docosahexaenoic acid (DHA), and alpha-linolenic acid (ALA).

 Seafood is rich in EPA and DHA while plants are rich in ALA.